You’re always trying to stand out from the sea of businesses that are out there today and it’s tough!

 Stock photography has become much more affordable because of small boutiques and bloggers.
 They have made their photography available to small businesses and entrepreneurs at affordable prices and changed the way we’re using stock photos.

-Why?
-Because despite enjoying these shoots, they are EXTREMELY time consuming.
 If you’re as busy as I am, you’ll appreciate someone having done the work for you!
+And it won’t seem expensive at all to have someone take that off your shoulders so you can do thinks that you actually got into business to do.
 Just take a look at this post by the_ivorymix:

 So while I do make my own tacos, there’s a lot of other things I don’t make myself.
 We all have to find a balance in what we do take on and what we don’t.
-The beauty of using stock photos nowadays is that there are many options around.
+The beauty of using stock photos nowadays is that there are many options around like Creative Market* , Death to the Stock Photo or Moyo Studio.

 Of course, I am giving you 3 photos for FREE so you can start that stash that we talked about.
 So make sure to grab those.